Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Introduction

-We go on to define three main adversarial robustness problems.
+After specifying our classes of threat models, we go on to define three main adversarial robustness problems.
 In the \emph{DTMC adversarial robustness verification} problem, we must determine whether a given DTMC satisfies adversarial robustness with respect to a given property, bound, and adversarial model.
 In the \emph{maximal $\delta$ synthesis} problem, we are given a DTMC, property, and adversarial model, and must find the maximal bound $\delta$ for which the DTMC is adversarially robust.
-In the \emph{worst-case attack synthesis} problem, we are given a DTMC, property, and adversarial model, and must find a perturbation to the original DTMC which results in the largest $\delta$ between the probability the original and perturbed DTMCs satisfy the property.
+In the \emph{worst-case attack synthesis} problem, we are given a DTMC, property, and adversarial model, and must find a perturbation to the original DTMC which results in the largest $\delta$ between the probability that the original and perturbed DTMCs satisfy the property.
 We refer to these problems collectively as the \emph{DTMC adversarial robustness problems}.
-We also extend the robustness definitions to deterministic, memoryless policies acting in MDPs.
+We also extend the robustness definitions to agents acting in MDPs under deterministic, memoryless policies.
 These problems are important because they allow a system designer to audit their systems from an adversarial perspective, highlighting vulnerabilities and providing feedback on which components are most impactful when under attack.

-To position our problem definitions in the context of other literature, we compare to the uncertain Markov chain (UMC) model checking problem\cite{hermanns_model-checking_2006}.
+To position our problem definitions in the context of other literature, we compare to the uncertain Markov chain (UMC) model checking problem \cite{hermanns_model-checking_2006}.
 We show that DTMC adversarial robustness \emph{verification} can be reduced to the UMC model checking problem for interval-valued discrete time Markov chains (IDTMC) in the case of $\varepsilon,max$-bounded threat models and PCTL properties.
 Our definitions support more properties, including PCTL$^*$, and our worst case adversary synthesis and maximal $\delta$ synthesis problems provide the added benefit of explaining which adversarial perturbation is a counterexample to robustness.